Stable Systems with Power Law Conditions for Poisson Hail: Introduction

-A system is said to be stable if there exists $\lambda_c >0$, such that for all \edtff{arrival rates $\lambda< \lambda_c$}, the collection of random variable $\left(W(t,x)\right)_{t\geq 0}$ is tight for \edt{any fixed $x$.
-By translation invariance, we can always consider \edttt{$x=\mathbf{0}$.}} On one hand, it's natural to expect that if $\lambda$ is small, $W(t,\edtt{\mathbf{0}})$ does not grow fast in time, and it decreases due to no arrivals of job.
-On the other hand, if a job of large spatial size follows a job of large temporal size, the system will have many sites with large workload. \edt{In general, it may not be the case that $W(t,x)$ is finite almost surely.} \edttt{For example, when $\tau$ is \edtff{a positive constant} and $R$ has an unbounded $K$-th moment, for some positive $K<d$, one can show that $W(t,x)$ is infinite almost surely for any time $t>0$}. \edttt{In fact, one can show one of the three scenarios holds for a system: \begin{enumerate*}[label= \alph*)]\item $W(t,\edtt{\mathbf{0}})$ is \textit{infinite} for \edtff{some} time $t>0$ with probability one, \item the system is unstable but with \edtfff{$W(t,\edtt{\mathbf{0}})$ \textit{finite}} for any time $t>0$ with probability one,\item or the system is stable with \edtfff{ $W(t,\edtt{\mathbf{0}})$ \textit{finite}} for any time $t>0$ with probability one. \end{enumerate*} We are not going to show when the workload is finite or infinite, but instead, we will consider when the system is stable, which guarantees the system is finite.
-In particular, \edtf{we can} impose conditions on $(\tau, R)$ that are sufficient for the stability of the system.}
+We now define {\it stability}: \ledd{From \eqref{eq: def of workload}, given a system $\{ \Phi(x)\}_{x\in\mathbb{Z}^d}$, we see that $W(t,\mathbf{0})$ is stochastically increasing in $t$}.
+Given a law $\tilde P$ for the couple $(\tau, R)$, we say that the family of $\{ \Phi(x)\}_{x\in\mathbb{Z}^d}$ as $\lambda $ varies, is {\it stable} if there exists a $\lambda_1>0$ so that for rate $0 < \lambda < \lambda_1$, the system $\{ \Phi(x)\}_{x\in\mathbb{Z}^d}$ is such that $\{W(t,\mathbf{0})\}_{t \geq 0}$ is tight. {In this case, we also say $\tilde P$ is tight.} We are interested in the stability of systems.
+We stress that the notion of stability depends on the law $\tilde P$ and not on the existence of a queueing model.
+It is not clear that a queueing system can be defined when our dual model explodes.
+But for such a model to exist {meaningfully } it must have its workload given by \eqref{eq: def of workload}.
+By translation invariance $\tilde P $ is stable if and only if for any $x \in \mathbb{Z}^d$, $\{W(t,x)\}_{t \geq 0}$ is tight.
+The central question in this article is to understand the stability of the system.
+It is natural to expect that if $\lambda$ is small, $W(t,\edtt{\mathbf{0}})$ does not grow fast in time, and it decreases due to no arrivals of job but if a job of large spatial size follows a job of large temporal size, the system has many sites with large workload.
+In fact, one can show one of the three scenarios holds for a system: \begin{enumerate}[label= \alph*)] \item $W(t,\mathbf{0})$ is \textit{infinite} for \edtff{some} time $t>0$ with probability one, \item the system is unstable but with $W(t,\mathbf{0})$ \textit{finite} for any time $t>0$ with probability one, \item or the system is stable with $W(t,\mathbf{0})$ \textit{finite} for any time $t>0$ with probability one. \end{enumerate}